open-joinbase/joinbase.io/content/blog/tips_csv.md

 # And one more thing

 The CSV import feature of this article was introduced in JoinBase 2023.03, but at the time of writing, we have not officially released JoinBase 2023.03.
-In order to encourage more interested users to participate in the community, we provide a weekly update version of JoinBase in the Chinese and English communities] .
-Welcome to the community to get the latest development version!
+In order to encourage more interested users to participate in the community, we provide the weekly integration release in the [kinds of communities](/community).
+Join us!

 JoinBase provides a lot of value beyond the peers of this era.
 We sincerely invite more users to join our community.
 JoinBase can help you!